Leo-Simpson/c-lasso/docs/source/contributing.rst

 ==========================
-Contributing to ``c-lasso``
+Contributing to c-lasso
 ==========================

-``classo`` development is driven by user feedback, and your contributions help to find bugs, add features, and improve performance.
-This is a small guide to help those who wish to contribute.
+``c-lasso`` is a package that always can be improved.
+Any feedback can help a lot to fix some bug and to add possible new functionality.

 Development Portal